-In collaboration with various health system actors, the Coordinated Medical Services of the Swiss Armed Forces has established a system for national coordination of ICUs.
-A central coordination body is to ensure that optimum use is made of all ICU treatment capacity available across Switzerland.4
+In collaboration with various health system actors, the Coordinated Medical Services (CMS) of the Swiss Armed Forces has established a system for national coordination of intensive care resources so as to ensure that optimum use is made of all ICU treatment capacity available across Switzerland.2

 Threshold for triage decisions

-The coordination body should also be responsible for deciding on the threshold at which the application of these guidelines is to be triggered at the national level.
-If this threshold has not been reached nationally, but an acute scarcity of ICU capacity exists at the local or regional level and neither transport nor admission to another ICU is possible – despite an increase in ICU beds, the suspension of elective procedures and the involvement of the national coordination body for patient transfers – then these guidelines are to be applied mutatis mutandis at the local or regional level.
-The SAMS and the SSICM recommend that hospitals should inform the national coordination body about the application of the guidelines.
+If the threshold has not been reached nationally, but an acute scarcity of ICU capacity exists at the local or regional level – despite an increase in ICU beds (with a reduction in treatment quality being accepted as a consequence), the reduction of non-urgent care and the involvement of the national coordination body for patient transfers – then this should be reported to the cantonal medical services and the cantonal health authority, and these guidelines are to be applied at the regional level.

-These guidelines concerning the criteria for ICU triage are applicable for the point in time at which resource scarcity arises and rationing decisions have to be made.
-They are applicable to all patient categories.
-Patients with COVID-19 and other patients requiring intensive care are treated according to the same criteria.
+These guidelines concerning the criteria for ICU triage are applicable for the point in time at which resource scarcity arises, treatment capacity has to be expanded and rationing decisions have to be made.
+They are applicable to all ICU patient categories.
+This means that all patients who could potentially benefit from intensive care are assessed and treated according to the same criteria.

-The guidelines supplement the SAMS Guidelines “Intensive-care interventions” (2013).
-Accordingly, in the event of resource scarcity, they will apply only to a small proportion of patients, namely the group of severely ill patients requiring intensive care.
-The guidelines are to be applied by intensive care professionals, in consultation – depending on the context – with specialists in other disciplines such as emergency medicine, internal medicine or palliative care.
+The present guidelines supplement the SAMS Guidelines “Intensive-care interventions” (2013) as implementing provisions in the event of exceptional resource scarcity.
+They are concerned only with ICU admission and treatment and are not applicable to other patient groups.
+The guidelines are to be applied by intensive care professionals, in consultation – depending on the context – with specialists in other disciplines such as emergency medicine, internal medicine, surgery or palliative care.

-If the resources available are insufficient to enable all patients to receive the ideally required treatment, then these fundamental principles are to be applied in accordance with the following rules of precedence:7
+If the resources available are insufficient to enable all patients to receive the ideally required treatment, then these fundamental principles are to be applied in accordance with the following rules of precedence:6

-Equity: Available resources are to be allocated without discrimination – that is, without unjustified unequal treatment on grounds of age, sex, residence8, nationality, religious affiliation, social or insurance status, or disability.
-The allocation procedure must be fair, objectively justified and transparent.
+Equity: Available resources are to be allocated without discrimination.
+Patient characteristics such as age, sex, residence, nationality, race, religious affiliation, social or insurance status, personal responsibility, vaccination status or disability must not be used as triage criteria.
+Depending on the disease or injury, however, some of these characteristics may have an influence on the prognosis and must to this extent be taken into account as medically relevant criteria.
+The allocation procedure must be fair, objectively justified, transparent and comprehensible.
 In a situation of acute scarcity of ICU beds, equal dignity is still to be accorded to each individual.
 If intensive care cannot be provided, alternative treatment and care options – in particular, palliative care – are to be made available.

 Preserving as many lives as possible: In the event of acute scarcity of ICU beds, all measures are guided by the aim of minimising the number of deaths.
 Decisions should be made in such a way as to ensure that as few people die as possible.

-3. Criteria for ICU triage (admission and continued occupancy) under resource scarcity
+3. Criteria for ICU triage (admission and continued occupancy) under exceptional resource scarcity

 These guidelines are intended to support decision-making by professional treatment teams.
 Triage ultimately involves case-by-case decisions, in which the experience of the team plays a crucial role.
-In individual cases, in order to elaborate the primary criterion of short-term prognosis, additional medical prognostic criteria may need to be taken into account.
+In individual cases, medical prognostic criteria in addition to those listed here may also need to be taken into account.

 As long as sufficient resources are available, patients requiring intensive care are to be admitted and treated in accordance with established criteria.
-Particularly resource-intensive interventions should be undertaken only in cases in which the benefits thereof have been unequivocally demonstrated.
+Particularly resource-intensive interventions should only be undertaken in cases where the benefits have been unequivocally demonstrated.
 In a situation of acute resource scarcity, they run counter to the goal of saving the maximum possible number of lives.
-In such a context, therefore, ECMO10, for example, should only be used in particular situations, as specified in the SSICM guidelines11, after careful assessment of the resources required.12
+In such a context, therefore, ECMO,9 for example, should only be used in particular situations, as specified in the SSICM guidelines,10 after careful assessment of the resources required.11

 It is necessary to discuss in advance – with all patients capable of doing so – the patient’s wishes in the event of possible complications (resuscitation status and extent of intensive care).
 In the case of patients who lack capacity, this involves consideration of their presumed wishes in consultation with their authorised representatives.
-If intensive-care interventions are withheld, comprehensive palliative care must be provided.13 To avoid ICU resource scarcity, it is also crucial that departments and institutions providing care for patients discharged from an ICU (or instead of intensive-care treatment) fulfil their obligations in a spirit of solidarity.
+If intensive-care interventions are withheld, appropriate management including comprehensive palliative care must be provided in suitable wards or institutions.12 To avoid ICU resource scarcity, it is also crucial that departments and institutions providing care for patients discharged from an ICU (or instead of intensive-care treatment) fulfil their obligations in a spirit of solidarity.

-If ICU capacity is exhausted and not all patients who require intensive care can be admitted, the short-term survival prognosis is decisive for purposes of triage.
-For ICU admission, highest priority is to be accorded to those patients whose prognosis14 with regard to hospital discharge is good with intensive care, but poor without it – that is, the patients who will benefit most from intensive care.
+If ICU capacity is exhausted and not all patients who require intensive care can be admitted, the short-term survival prognosis is the primary decision criterion for purposes of triage.
+For ICU admission, highest priority is to be accorded to those patients whose prognosis13 with regard to hospital discharge is good with intensive care, but poor without it – i.e. the patients who will benefit most from intensive care.
 The aim is to make decisions in such a way as to save the largest possible number of lives.

 Age, disability or dementia in themselves are not to be applied as criteria.
 This would infringe the constitutional prohibition on discrimination, since people who are older, disabled or suffer from dementia would thereby be accorded less value than others.
 In general, for patients requiring intensive care, a poor short-term prognosis is not be automatically inferred from age, disability or dementia alone.
-If a patient is to be accorded lower priority for intensive care, there must always be specific risk factors for increased mortality and hence a poor short-term prognosis.
+If lower priority is to be accorded for intensive care, there must always be specific risk factors for increased mortality and hence a poor short-term prognosis.

 A specific risk factor for increased mortality is, for example, age-related frailty.
 In older people, this is correlated with a poor short-term prognosis, and it is therefore a relevant criterion to be taken into account in a situation of resource scarcity.
-Of the various tools proposed for the evaluation of frailty, the best validated15 is the Clinical Frailty Scale (CFS, cf. fig. S1 in appendix 1).
+Of the various tools proposed for the evaluation of frailty, the best validated15 is the Clinical Frailty Scale (CFS, cf. Appendix).

-A disability is not in itself a factor of prognostic relevance; in persons with disabilities, there may, however, be comorbidities that are directly associated with the disability (e.g., respiratory insufficiency in a person with multiple disabilities) or not directly associated (e.g., cancer in a person with quadriplegia).
+A disability is not in itself a factor of prognostic relevance; in persons with disabilities, there may, however, be comorbidities which are directly associated with the disability (e.g. respiratory insufficiency in a person with multiple disability) or not directly associated (e.g. cancer in a person with quadriplegia).
 However, in persons with disabilities, dependence on assistance for activities of daily living is not correlated with the short-term prognosis.
 The CFS is not validated for the assessment of frailty in persons with disabilities and is thus not relevant here.
 Health status is to be determined in the same way for all persons, irrespective of any disabilities.
 Any other approach would be discriminatory and is thus to be rejected.

 4. Triage decisions

-- On admission: extent and duration of treatment, determination of pathway (e.g., ICU treatment, intermediate care, palliative care).
+- On admission: extent and duration of treatment, determination of pathway (e.g. ICU treatment, intermediate care, general ward, palliative care).

-- During the ICU stay: daily evaluation with regard to continuation of treatment, limitation of treatment intensity or duration, modification of treatment goal and palliative care.
+- During the ICU stay: regular evaluation with regard to continuation of treatment, limitation of treatment intensity or duration, modification of treatment goal, transfer to general ward and palliative care.

 4.2.
 Admission criteria

-If, in spite of such measures, ICU capacity – including additional external beds – is no longer sufficient, only patients who require mechanical ventilation (or another specific intensive-care intervention, such as haemodynamic support with vasoactive agents or continuous renal replacement therapy) are to be admitted.
-In such situations, the utmost restraint is to be exercised in the application of cardiopulmonary resuscitation following cardiac arrest – with the exception of situations where an excellent outcome is to be expected.17
+If, in spite of such measures, ICU capacity – including additional external beds – is no longer sufficient, only patients who require organ support or replacement therapy (mechanical ventilation, hemodynamic support with vasoactive agents, continuous renal replacement therapy, etc.) are to be admitted.
+In such situations, the utmost restraint is to be exercised in the application of cardiopulmonary resuscitation following cardiac arrest – with the exception of situations where an excellent outcome is to be expected.18

 If not all patients requiring intensive care according to the above-mentioned criteria can be admitted to an ICU, decisions need to be made concerning patient admission to, or transfer from, the ICU.
-These are to be made according to the criteria of short-term survival prognosis, as explained in detail below.
+These are to be made according to the criteria of short-term survival prognosis and expected ICU treatment effort, as explained in detail below.
 The criteria are linked to two stages (A and B), becoming more stringent as capacity pressures increase.
-All less intensive treatments should be carried out in intermediate (IMCUs) or standard care units.
+All less intensive treatments should be carried out in intermediate care units (IMCUs) or general wards.